olepoeschl/NQueensFAF/README.md

 - calculating start constellations, in which the borders of the board are already occupied by 3 or 4 queens; based on the <a href="https://github.com/preusser/q27">implementation by the TU Dresden</a> (a very good description of this method can be found <a href="http://www.nqueens.de/sub/SearchAlgoUseSymm.en.html">here</a>)

 - GPU: remember board-leaving diagonals when going to the next row, so that they can be reinserted when we go backwards.
 This has also been done in Ping Che Chen's implementation (https://forum.beyond3d.com/threads/n-queen-solver-for-opencl.47785/) of the N Queens Problem for GPU's.

-The GPU solver does support NVIDIA, AMD and also integrated Intel GPU's.
-For NDIDIA and AMD GPU's we recommend a workgroupsize of 64, for the integrated intel graphics we recommend 24 for optimal performance.

 # Contact
 If you have a comment, question, idea or whatever, we will be happy to answer!